Could your sweet tooth help prevent/treat diabetes?

 It’s only human nature to defend our weaknesses, and I am no different.
 I cannot recall the last time I went to bed without first having dessert.
-Years ago, I was introduced to the natural sugar alternative stevia, and within moments I was converted to an addict.
-Not everyone likes the taste of it, but I love it.
+Years ago, I was introduced to the natural sugar alternative Stevia, and within movements, we converted to an addict.
 My favorite dessert is now a protein pudding made with stevia sweetened protein powder, a heaping spoonful of nut butter, and almond milk.
 Yum!

-In an effort to defend my stevia addiction, I started doing some research on the risks and benefits of stevia.
-Although stevia has some questionable side effects, like its effects on the gut microbiome, I was pleasantly surprised to see an abundance of research being done on stevia’s ability to impact insulin resistance.
+I an effort to defend my stevia addiction, I started doing some research on the risks and benefits of stevia.
+Although stevia has some questionable side effects, like its effects on the gut microbiome, I was pleasantly surprised to see an abundance or research being done on stevia’s ability to impact insulin resistance.

 Stevia is a natural sugar substitute derived from the leaves of the plant Stevia rebaudiana.
 It has been used for hundreds of years in South America to sweeten tea.
 It is not metabolized through the GI tract, and thus does not provide calories.
 (It is, however, metabolized by the gut microbiome).
 By interacting with receptors, it provides its intense sweetness by increasing the sweet, bitter, and umami tastes.